 Many of the artists who participated in Paris are inspired by the famed street-art outlaw, Banksy.
 “Exit Through The Gift Shop“, is a film that chronicles the lifestyle and attitudes of street artists.
 Street Art News is a great place to learn about this growing movement.
 Yet you don’t always have to break the rules to make a statement.

-Jeff Daverman, of Root Concepts has found a way to influence peoples ideas spiritually and politically through sticker lines like Non-Violent Revolutionaries that depict heroes of peace.
-Muralists like the Mural Mice, gather input from the local community to inform their giant public installments and then invite everyone to help them paint it on a wall.
+Jeff Daverman, of Root Concepts has found a way to influence peoples ideas spiritually and politically through sticker lines.
+His popular, Non-Violent Revolutionaries depicts heroes of peace.
+Muralists like the Mural Mice, gather input from the local community to inform their giant public installments.
+Then they invite everyone to help them paint it on a wall.

-Individual artists like Xavi and Chris Dyer have placed their visionary art in prominent public places giving an expression of transcendence to an otherwise mundane locale.
+Individual artists like Xavi and Chris Dyer have placed their visionary art in prominent public places across continents.
+These artists give an expression of transcendence to an otherwise mundane locale.
+Visionary Art in public spaces is truly revolutionary.
+Many of these pieces would be right at home in a fine art gallery.
 Essencia Art Collective works with youth using powerful themes like the importance of water to create urban masterpieces.
+The mural and street art movement is thriving which is a good indicator that consciousness is shifting.

-Jeannette Maré lost her 3-year old son, Bert to croup and created a public art campaign around inspiring kindness as a vehicle to heal her grief.
-Berts Bells in Tucson, Arizona creates colorful bells and places them around the city in trees with a note saying “take one and pass it along with kindness”.
-They also invite the community to make porcelain tiles that are used for creating mosaics on walls and park benches to convey messages of kindness.
+Jeannette Maré lost her 3-year old son, Bert to the deadly virus croup.
+Her response was to create a public art campaign around inspiring kindness as a vehicle to heal her grief.
+Berts Bells in Tucson, Arizona creates colorful bells.
+People place these bells around the city in trees with a note, “take one and pass it along with kindness”.
+They also invite the community to make porcelain tiles that are used for creating mosaics on walls and park benches.
+All with the intention of conveying messages of kindness.

 What stories do you want to see flourishing in the world around you?

-Though each of us may have different talents, we all have a gift to be creative.
-We may practice developing our creative gifts, or let them atrophy but they are there regardless.
-We each also have a desire to see a better world, not just for ourselves but for our relatives, and future generations.
+Though each of us may have different talents we all have creative gifts.
+We can practice developing these creative gifts or let them atrophy but they are there regardless.
+We each also have a desire to see a better world.
+Not just for ourselves but for our relatives and future generations.
+How do we express these dreams in public spaces?

-It is not enough anymore to hope and expect that anyone else will create this for us, we must step up and add our piece to the puzzle.
-This may require you to collaborate with friends who have talents that you don’t possess but collectively we have the capacity for great change.
+It is not enough anymore to hope and expect that anyone else will create this for us.
+We must step up and add our piece to the puzzle.
+You can always collaborate with friends who have talents that you don’t possess.
+Collectively we have the capacity for great change.
+Teamwork makes the dream work.

 Free Yourself and Inspire the World Around You